 In this article, I´ll be answering those questions and more.
 You´ll understand exactly the difference between these two and be able to determine which ad type is best for you.

 Both native ads and display ads can be very effective when done right.
 So, don´t think one is better than the other, they´re simply different.

 Wanna know why?
-Let dive into it.
+Let’s dive into it.

 What Are Native Ads

 The term “native” means associated with the place or circumstances.
 When you think about this, you can start to understand the dynamics of native advertising.
 It looks and feels the same as the platform´s content.
-The best native ads actually don´t look like ads but as content.
+The best native ads actually don´t look like ads but like content.

 As mentioned by Taboola, consumers are getting more resistant to advertisements.
 These days, people don´t want to get interrupted by annoying ads online.
 They want non-disruptive, helpful, and educational content that helps them solve a problem.
 Essentially, that´s the ultimate goal of native advertising.